kyscg/kyscg.github.io/_reads/favouritebooks.md

 - Shoe Dog by Phil Knight
 - Open by Andre Agassi
 - Fermat's Last Theorem by Simon Singh
+- The Story of Civilization series by Will Durant
+-

 ## Academic